TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 7.md

 	- ![[Pasted image 20220216144940.png|900]]
 		- Are these high or not?
 	- Looking for excess yields
-		- Lots of potassium
+		- Lots of potassium, 10% production yield -> but this is stable
-		-
+- 5

+# Meeting
+- What would be a good way to narrow down the tables, production yields?